DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 708: "I have to hide the devil for a bit" -DeviCat (04-Nov-19)
 * 709: "We've had a lot of butts tonight! devicatBUTT" -DeviCat (04-Nov-19)
 * 710: "And bug spray is good for making bugs stay in place! ![devicatPOW](https://static-cdn.jtvnw.net/emoticons/v1/1857237/1.0 "devicatPOW") ." -rosuav (07-Nov-19)
+* 711: "Poor Cheshire is going to have gingivitis by the time I get through with him!" -devicat (11-Nov-19)

 There may be quotes newer than these that have yet to be collected.